90sidortAP/pmdb_cypress_e2e/README.md

     And User clicks Save
     Then Changed project Information is shown (94)

-   Scenario: Should be able to edit template schedule
+   Scenario: Should be able to edit project schedule
-    Given Templates site is opened
+    Given Projects site is opened
-    When User clicks on template (94)
+    When User clicks on project (94)
-    Then Template Information is shown
+    Then Project Information is shown
-    When User clicks on template Schedule (94)
+    When User clicks on project Schedule (94)
-    And User clicks Edit template
+    And User clicks Edit project
-    Then Template Schedule is in edit mode
+    Then Project Schedule is in edit mode
     When User types to PMB approval date input
     And User clicks Save
-    Then Changed template Schedule is shown (94)
+    Then Changed project Schedule is shown (94)

-   Scenario: Should be able to edit template agreement
+   Scenario: Should be able to edit project agreement
-    Given Templates site is opened
+    Given Projects site is opened
-    When User clicks on template (94)
+    When User clicks on project (94)
-    Then Template Information is shown
+    Then Project Information is shown
-    When User clicks on template Agreement (94)
+    When User clicks on project Agreement (94)
-    Then Template Agreement is shown (94)
+    Then Project Agreement is shown (94)
-    And User clicks Edit template
+    And User clicks Edit project
-    Then Template Agreement is in edit mode
+    Then Project Agreement is in edit mode
     When User types to Supply period input
     And User clicks Save
-    Then Changed template Agreement is shown (94)
+    Then Changed project Agreement is shown (94)

-   Scenario: Should be able to edit template financial
+   Scenario: Should be able to edit project financial
-    Given Templates site is opened
+    Given Projects site is opened
-    When User clicks on template (94)
+    When User clicks on project (94)
-    Then Template Information is shown
+    Then Project Information is shown
-    When User clicks on template Financial (94)
+    When User clicks on project Financial (94)
-    Then Template Financial is shown (94)
+    Then Project Financial is shown (94)
-    And User clicks Edit template
+    And User clicks Edit project
-    Then Template Financial is in edit mode
+    Then Project Financial is in edit mode
     When User types to License cost input
     And User clicks Save
-    Then Changed template Financial is shown (94)
+    Then Changed project Financial is shown (94)

+   Scenario: Should be able to edit project files
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks on project Files (94)
+    Then Project Files is shown (94)
+    And User clicks Edit project
+    Then Project Files is in edit mode
+    When User uploads a File
+    And User clicks Upload Files
+    Then File should be uploaded

+   Scenario: Should be able to cancel files upload
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks on project Files (94)
+    Then Project Files is shown (94)
+    And User clicks Edit project
+    Then Project Files is in edit mode
+    When User clicks Cancel Upload
+    Then Upload is canceled

-   Scenario: Should be able to edit template others
+   Scenario: Should be able to edit project others
-    Given Templates site is opened
+    Given Projects site is opened
-    When User clicks on template (94)
+    When User clicks on project (94)
-    Then Template Information is shown
+    Then Project Information is shown
-    When User clicks on template Others (94)
+    When User clicks on project Others (94)
-    Then Template Others is shown (94)
+    Then Project Others is shown (94)
-    And User clicks Edit template
+    And User clicks Edit project
-    Then Template Others is in edit mode
+    Then Project Others is in edit mode
     When User types to Reference product input
     And User clicks Save
-    Then Changed template Others is shown (94)
+    Then Changed project Others is shown (94)

    Scenario: Should be able to cancel edition
-    Given Templates site is opened
+    Given Projects site is opened
-    When User clicks on template (94)
+    When User clicks on project (94)
-    Then Template Information is shown
+    Then Project Information is shown
-    When User clicks on template Others (94)
+    When User clicks on project Others (94)
-    Then Template Others is shown (94)
+    Then Project Others is shown (94)
-    And User clicks Edit template
+    And User clicks Edit project
-    Then Template Others is in edit mode
+    Then Project Others is in edit mode
     When User click Cancel
-    Then Template Others is shown (94)
+    Then Project Others is shown (94)

-   Scenario: Should not be able to select other templates when in edit mode
+   Scenario: Should not be able to select other projects when in edit mode
-    Given Templates site is opened
+    Given Projects site is opened
-    When User clicks on template (94)
+    When User clicks on project (94)
-    Then Template Information is shown
+    Then Project Information is shown
-    When User clicks Edit template
+    When User clicks Edit project
-    Then Template Information is in edit mode
+    Then Project Information is in edit mode
-    And Template table is darkened
+    And Project table is darkened

 Feature: Templates creation